 Cultural Exchanges: Music between Latin America and Europe

-The network has organized two international conferences (Rio de Janeiro 2015; Berlin 2017).
-Both conference proceedings will be published during the second semester of 2018, and embrace around 40 original papers, dedicated to different topics of the musical exchanges during the postwar period (among them migration and exile, cultural politics, tours by orchestras and soloists, music festivals, and musicological production) from different theoretical and methodological perspectives.
-The authors are scholars from Austria, Germany, Holland, Spain, Argentina, Brazil, Chile, Cuba, Uruguay, Mexico, and the United States.
-The third conference of the network will be held in Santiago de Chile in March 2019.
+The network has organized thre international conferences in Rio de Janeiro, Berlin, and Santiago de Chile.
+The discussed topics embrace different perspectives on the musical exchanges during the second half of the 20th century, among them migration and exile, cultural politics, tours by orchestras and soloists, music festivals, and musicological production, from different theoretical and methodological perspectives.
+The participants of the conferencies came from Austria, Germany, Holland, France, Spain, Argentina, Brazil, Chile, Colombia, Cuba, Uruguay, Mexico, and the United States.